SamuelOnyangoOmondi/MLOPs-System-Deployment/README.md

    ```bash
    jupyter notebook
    ```
-3. Open `project_name.ipynb` and execute the cells sequentially.
+3. Open `Samuel_Omondi_MLOPS.ipynb` and execute the cells sequentially.

 ### Starting the FastAPI Server
 To run the FastAPI application: